nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-01-01-getting-started.markdown

 layout: post
 ---

-So you've [downloaded NSubstitute](http://github.com/nsubstitute/NSubstitute/downloads) and are staring at a blank test fixture you've created to try it out, wondering where to start.
+So you've [downloaded NSubstitute](http://github.com/nsubstitute/NSubstitute/downloads), created a new project with a reference to your favourite unit testing framework (for these examples we're using [NUnit](http://www.nunit.org/)), and are staring at a blank test fixture you've created to try it out, wondering where to start.

 Well, first you need to add a reference to `NSubstitute.dll` (from the download) into your project, and add `using NSubstitute;` to your current C# file.
 This will give you everything you need to start substituting.